VolodymyrLinuxovich/ua-aid-scraper/README.md

 ## Methodology and Pipeline

-The pipeline proceeds through six stages.
-First, it normalizes Kiel headers and measures, deriving a donor slice with month stamps and a coarse bucket label (military inventory, humanitarian, loans, other).
-Second, it builds deterministic Google queries from the row context (donor, item text, month, amount) and from a country profile that sets language and trusted domains.
-Third, it resolves each query to the first organic result and downloads the target page or PDF with short timeouts and minimal retries.
-Fourth, it runs text analysis that searches for delivery verbs in context windows, extracts month candidates through `dateparser`, recognizes weapons and calibers via curated patterns, collects quantity phrases such as “31 Bradley” or “5,000 155 mm rounds”, and pulls money mentions both with symbols and worded currencies.
-Fifth, it converts currencies to EUR and, when needed, computes an estimated value by multiplying parsed quantities with per-item unit costs; stockpile transfers receive a simple depreciation based on useful-life heuristics.
-Sixth, it writes the outputs with hyperlinks and formatting while keeping the raw military rows for auditability and aggregating them into a concise monthly “MIT” sheet.
+1. **Normalize Kiel data**
+   - Standardize headers and measures; compute `month` from dates.
+   - Classify each row into coarse buckets: military inventory, humanitarian, loans, other.

+2. **Build targeted search queries**
+   - Compose deterministic Google queries from donor, item text, month, and amount.
+   - Apply a country profile (language + trusted domains) to scope results.

+3. **Resolve and fetch sources**
+   - Open the first organic result per query; fetch HTML or PDF.
+   - Use short timeouts and minimal retries for deterministic, fast runs.

+4. **Extract facts from text**
+   - Detect delivery verbs in context windows to infer status (Delivered vs Commitment).
+   - Derive an **evidence month** via `dateparser` (multilingual, 2022–2026).
+   - Recognize weapons/calibers with curated patterns; capture quantities (e.g., “31 Bradley”, “5,000 155 mm rounds”).
+   - Pull money mentions with symbols or worded currencies and multipliers.

+5. **Normalize & estimate values**
+   - Convert extracted amounts to **EUR** (live FX with conservative fallbacks).
+   - If no price is present, estimate from **quantity × unit cost** (transparent heuristics).
+   - Depreciate **stockpile** transfers using useful-life class heuristics.

+6. **Write outputs**
+   - Keep row-level **Military Raw (auto)** with links and fields for auditability.
+   - Aggregate to monthly **Military Inventory Transfer (MIT)** with a total line and compact descriptions.
+   - Produce parallel **Loans** and **Humanitarian** sheets, plus **Sources To Check** and a small **QC** view.

 ---